jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-09-10-how-to-configure-entity-framework-with-migrations-tutorial.md

    - If the database exists and has any tables, then no action is taken.
 Nothing is done to ensure the database schema is compatible with the Entity Framework model.
    - If the database exists but does not have any tables, then the Entity Framework model is used to create the database schema.
   - If the database does not exist, then the database is created and the Entity Framework model is used to create the database schema.
-- `MigrateAsync` - It also create database if it doesn't exist, but if does it will process migration steps to update it to the newest version.
+- `MigrateAsync` - It also create database if it doesn't exist, but if it does it will process migration steps to update it to the newest version.

 If you would like to see a speed comparison, let me know in the comments, then I will prepare it for you.